- Reviewed on: 30 August 2018

 The cloud element in security applications is growing more and more important in speeding up this process.
 Some products are now using behaviour analysis and even artificial intelligence to make things quicker and more reliable.

 Newly-installed software can be monitored, looking for suspicious activity and can be prevented from potentially damaging actions, such as changing registry entries or installing any browser add-ons.
 Ransomware can also be identified by unexpected attempts to encrypt your files.

 Every program on this list is worth your investment.
 The differences between the top few are relatively minor.
 The critical thing is to install one of them.

 We test them by teaming up with the UK's SELabs, as well as Germany's AV-Test.org, both highly respected independent security-software testing labs.
-Each rigorously tests AV products from a number of leading security companies.
+Each rigorously tests antivirus products from a number of leading security companies.

-The multifaceted testing procedure looks not only at how well an AV product can detect malware using traditional, largely signature-based methods (that is, employing a database of known malware types), but also how well it can block brand-new, unknown malware caught fresh from the wild.
+The multifaceted testing procedure looks not only at how well an antivirus product can detect malware using traditional, largely signature-based methods (that is, employing a database of known malware types), but also how well it can block brand-new, unknown malware caught fresh from the wild.
 These companies also examine how well security products clean up after an infection if a piece of malware does get through.

 Our tests focus on paid-for antivirus products, but there are some free options available.
 Paid-for antivirus usually offers better technical support and more comprehensive protection features than free programmes, but free is free and some free packages can still give paid packages a run for their money.
 Internet security suites go further still, offering firewalls, parental controls, identity theft protection and more.